TomGroombridge/GolfHolidayAPI/README.md

 an event has many players
 a player has many events
 an event has many rounds
-a player has many rounds
+a round has many events
-a round belongs to a course

 ## add a team
 a team has many players
+a team has an event
 a player has many teams